Xinyuan-LilyGO/T-Circle-S3/README.md

 ## Describe

 T-Circle-S3 is a development board with a 0.75-inch onboard small screen developed based on the ESP32S3, equipped with a speaker, microphone, and three-color LED lights.
 It has six programmable input/output IO ports on the back, which can be expanded to connect a variety of peripherals.

+T-Circle-S3-Infrared-Expansion is an infrared expansion board for the T-Circle-S3, featuring an onboard infrared sensor, 9-axis sensor, and battery.

 ## Preview